ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 or management at the AS.
 PKI has historically been difficult to deploy, especially at scale, but it remains an appropriate solution for systems where the required overhead is not an impediment.

-MTLS need not use a PKI backing, as self-signed certificates and certificates from untrusted authorities can still be presented as part of a TLS connection.
-In this case, the AS or RS would validate the connection but accept whatever certificate was presented by the client software.
+MTLS in GNAP need not use a PKI backing, as self-signed certificates and certificates from untrusted authorities can still be presented as part of a TLS connection.
+In this case, the verifier would validate the connection but accept whatever certificate was presented by the client software.
 This specific certificate would then be bound to all future connections from that client software by being bound to the resulting access tokens.
+See {{security-mtls}} for more considerations on MTLS as a key proofing mechanism.

-## Interception of Responses from the AS
+## Interception of Responses from the AS {#security-as-response}

 Responses from the AS contain information vital to both the security and privacy operations of GNAP.
 This information includes nonces used in cryptographic calculations, subject identifiers,